 Keith Haring: Radiant Vision

-Free Admission for young people ages 19 and under through the run of the exhibition (May 29–September 6, 2021).
+Free Admission for young people ages 19 and under through the run of the exhibition.
 Made possible through a generous donation by Mr. Gary Cassinelli and Mr. Nick Preston.

 Fenimore Art Museum celebrates both the icon and his iconography in Keith Haring: Radiant Vision, a premier exhibition that introduces a new generation to Haring.
 Featuring an extensive collection of lithographs, silkscreens, drawings on paper, and posters, the exhibition describes the full arc of Haring’s short but prolific career.
 Visitors will instantly recognize seminal images like “Radiant Baby”—images that permeated American culture in the 1980s, became emblematic of the time, and are powerful examples of how Haring fought for change, using art as a platform for activism.
 The exhibition features over 100 works from a private collection working in tandem with the Fenimore as a tribute to this iconic artist and his dedication to social justice and the betterment of youth worldwide.